Max Farnham: Reception

+For his portrayal of Max, Pinder was nominated for the "Best Actor" accolade at the 1998 Inside Soap Awards.
 Vicky Spavin of the Daily Record dubbed Max "the hapless yuppie for whom one woman was never enough".
-The Sunday Mails Steve Hendry called Max and Jacqui's relationship an "unlikely romance" and observed that it took "11 years, four marriages, one surrogate baby, an accidental killing and a kidnapping – not to mention a substantial age gap – but Cupid's arrow has finally found its mark."
-Hilary Kingsley and David Rowe writing for the Sunday Mirror branded Max a Patricia's "drippy husband".
+The Sunday Mail's Steve Hendry called Max and Jacqui's relationship an "unlikely romance" and observed that it took "11 years, four marriages, one surrogate baby, an accidental killing and a kidnapping – not to mention a substantial age gap – but Cupid's arrow has finally found its mark."
+Hilary Kingsley and David Rowe writing for the Sunday Mirror branded Max as Patricia's "drippy husband".
 His confession to Patricia about his affair with Susannah was watched by 7 million viewers.
 In 2003, Frances Traynor from the Daily Record stated that Max and Susannah's argument and her subsequent death was one of the show's "most controversial plotlines".
 A critic from The Guardian included Max in an article ridiculing soap characters.
 Of Max they bemoaned "the plus points of a fairly great car crash episode were cancelled out by Max Farnham's endless (abysmal) soliloquies to Susannah's corpse or coffin: 'Can you hear me, Susannah?'
 (No.)" Geoffrey Phillips from the Evening Standard coined the term "Max Farnham Syndrome" is response to men having two separate families.
 Elaine Reilly from What to Watch branded Max a "wife killer", a "classic soap baddie" and a "love rat".
 Steven Russell from the East Anglian Daily Times branded Max a "puppyish" and "hapless chartered surveyor whose overstretched ambition and weakness at the hands of some quite assertive women got him into plenty of scrapes over a dozen years or so."
+Di Hollingsworth from Soaplife included Max killing Susannah in their list of top ten soap storylines in which characters get away with committing crimes.
+Francesca Babb from All About Soap included Max's kerb-crawling plot in their "most memorable moments" of Brookside feature.
+Recalling watching the story, she added "how we sniggered" and "the shame of it".